|

 to remove trim in salvage condition so it can be re-installed.
 If trim is damaged or if you have to move doors or windows,

 it may be easier to replace all the trim in the room rather than try to match existing trim.
-Keep in mind that trim

 work requires a very high level of carpentry skill.
 Trim needs to be essentially perfect, sloppy joints and visible nail heads